reshmabidikar/slate/source/includes/_invoice.md

 **Response**

-A `200` http status without content.
+If successful, returns a status code of 200 and the translation table.
+A status code of 404 means no table was found for the specified locale.

 ## Template

+A template is a document based on [**mustache**](https://mustache.github.io/) that provides the layout information for invoices.
+The template will be trnslated according to the translation table, if any, and the invoice data will be filled in by the Kill Bill system.
 Refer to our [Internationalization manual](http://docs.killbill.io/0.20/internationalization.html#_invoice_templates) for an introduction.

 ### Upload the manualPay invoice template for the tenant

+Uploads an invoice template based on the manual pay option.

 **HTTP Request**